Reported

 Words by Grace Hussain

 The United Nations’ annual climate conference — COP29 — has come to an end.
 More than 60,000 delegates from almost 200 countries came together, largely to discuss how to finance efforts to stop the climate crisis.
-For one day, they also talked about the food system, a major contributor of greenhouse gas emissions.
+For one day, they also talked about food systems, a major contributor of greenhouse gas emissions.

 That day followed in the footsteps of last year’s conference, COP28, which centered around food reform.
-There, delegates agreed that addressing emissions from the food system is necessary in order to meet climate goals.
+There, delegates agreed that addressing emissions from food systems is necessary in order to meet climate goals.
 But neither during COP28 or COP29 did delegates walk away with the intent of reducing herd sizes, or binding commitments to shifting dietary patterns.
 Instead, COP28 upheld livestock as part of the solution to the climate crisis, despite animal agriculture being responsible for at least 16.5 percent of greenhouse gas emissions.

 On November 20, U.S. Farmers and Ranchers in Action (USFRA) and the Council for Agricultural Science and Technology (CAST) presented their new report at this year’s climate conference, perpetuating the idea that agriculture, including livestock, is a climate solution.
 The report suggests that the technology to shift the U.S. agriculture industry to a carbon sink could be implemented in the near future.